Photo, Video & Print

 - Clients must meet all agreed upon deadlines.
 Failure to do so will risk the project not being completed on time or not completed at all.

-- Depending on the size of a project, a suggested lead time on all requests should allow at least three weeks.
-If printing is needed, an additional two to three weeks may be needed, depending on the type of project.
+- Depending on the size of a project, lead time on all requests should allow at least 6 weeks.
+If printing is needed, an additional two weeks may be needed, depending on the type of project.